GOP gubernatorial candidates Eddie Rispone, Ralph Abraham take aim at Gov. John Bel Edwards at forum

 But his presence hung heavy as Rispone and Abraham pitched themselves as the better alternative to the current governor.

-National group have identified this year's race in Louisiana as a "top pick-up opportunity for Republicans" as Edwards, the only Democratic governor in the Deep South, seeks a second term.
+National groups have identified this year's race in Louisiana as a "top pick-up opportunity for Republicans" as Edwards, the only Democratic governor in the Deep South, seeks a second term.

 It appears the competition to face off against Democratic Gov. John Bel Edwards in the Louisiana governor’s race is heating up with one announ…